Yasinkerun/TuteDude_Python_course/README.md

 - Use a `for` loop to iterate from 1 to 50.
 - Calculate the sum of all integers in this range.
 - Display the final sum.

+# Assignment 3: Functions & Modules in Python

+ Module: Functions & Modules in Python

+File name: Factorial_Int.py

+ Task 1: Calculate Factorial Using a Function

+ Problem Statement:
+- Define a function named factorial that accepts a number as an argument.
+- Calculate the factorial using a loop or recursion.
+- Return the result and print it after calling the function with a sample number.

+# Task 2: Using the Math Module for Calculations

+File Name: math_mod.py

+ Problem Statement:

+Write a Python program that:

+1. Prompts the user to enter a number.
+2. Uses the math module to calculate and display:
+   - The square root of the number
+   - The natural logarithm (log base e) of the number
+   - The sine of the number (in radians)